 This standards-based assessment program is designed specifically for students with significant cognitive disabilities using the elements of universal design.
-For students who qualify to take alternate assessments, the CoAlt is an indicator of student progress toward the Expanded Benchmarks which are linked to the Colorado Model Content Standards in the content areas of Reading, Writing and Mathematics in grades 3 - 10 and Science in grades 5,8, and 10.
+For students who qualify to take alternate assessments, the CoAlt is an indicator of student progress toward the expanded academic standards which are linked to the Colorado Academic Standards in the content areas of English language arts, Mathematics, science and social studies.
 The assessment is meant to provide a picture of student performance to schools, districts, educators, parents and the community.
 The data should be used to keep abreast of individual student progress toward attaining achievement in the content areas.

 The CoAlt is untimed and individually administered.
 The assessments are comprised of selected response items and modified constructed response items.